cjessett/phase-4/README.md

 ## Weekly Cadence

 - Careers and Final Project Presentations:
+  - Sometime this phase: set up time to do Action Planning with your Career Developer
   - Week 2 Thursday: Pitch Day!
   - Week 3 Wednesday:
       - Careers/Presentation Expectations at 12:15pm